 Some are fundraiser events, others simply to celebrate our town.
-All of the events on our Greenwich events calendar are definitely worth checking-out, however.
+All the events on our Greenwich events calendar are worth checking out, though.

 Spring Events in Greenwich CT

 So soon after being locked away for much of the winter, everyone’s ready to get out there and mingle.

 This is one of those Greenwich town events that everyone looks forward to, though tickets can get expensive.

 Bruce Museum Outdoor Spring Crafts Festival

 One of two major Bruce Museum events worth attending if you’re in town, or coming to town specifically for it.
 It’s one of the top spring festivals in CT to look forward to each year.